The London Archives: Businesses

 Brewers have supplied the metropolis with beer for at least five centuries and by 1700 around 200 common brewers existed.
 As the industry evolved through acquisitions and competitive means, a hierarchy developed.
 By 1830 a few large companies dominated, supported by a base of smaller concerns.
-Several London brewers joined the ranks of England's greatest industrial enterprises and the LMA holds archives of six of those major companies.
+Several London brewers joined the ranks of England's greatest industrial enterprises and The London Archives holds archives of six of those major companies.
 These include Truman, Hanbury, Buxton & Co Ltd, Courage, Barclay & Simonds Ltd, Watney, Combe, Reid, Ltd, latterly Watney Mann Ltd, and Whitbread & Co Ltd. The surviving records include administrative and financial records, staff records, property records photographs and ephemera.

+The collections from Guildhall Library's Manuscripts Section have added major financial businesses to the archive's holdings, including those of the Baltic Exchange, Guardian Royal Exchange Assurance, RSA Insurance Group, Standard Chartered and Morgan, Grenfell & Co.
+All the collections previously held at Guildhall Library are now consulted at The London Archives with two exceptions: the archives of Lloyd's of London and of the London Stock Exchange continue to be consulted at Guildhall Library, as do the archives of London's Livery Companies.

+Other business records added to the collection in recent years include Bogle-L'Ouverture Publications, a radical Black publishing house founded by Eric and Jessica Huntley in West London in the 1950s; the Huntleys’ personal archive has also been deposited at The London Archives.
+The archive of The Africa Centre, an organisation promoting African culture and life was deposited in 2018.